Spring 5

 As Readers, we’ll be developing key reading skills such as retrieval, vocabulary building, and inference.
 We’ll explore a wide range of fiction and non-fiction texts, helping us to become thoughtful, confident, and curious readers.

-We’re also thrilled to launch our Reading for Pleasure initiative!
+We’re also thrilled to continue our Reading for Pleasure initiative!
 Each child will be encouraged to read all the books in the Year 5 Reading Spine by the end of the academic year.
 These carefully chosen books are designed to inspire a lifelong love of reading and spark meaningful conversations at home and in school.

 reading.PNG

-As Scientists, w
+As Scientists,